How Can I Manage Employee Expectations Around Incentives and Rewards?

 ThePrence

-My problem is: Whatever we tell the person is his package - he starts to consider that his right.
-Many of them constantly expect that if they do well - the company will give them something EXTRA.
-In my opinion, if they do well, the sales incentive will shoot up anyway, so they get rewarded automatically.
+My problem is: Whatever we tell the person is their package, they start to consider that their right.
+Many of them constantly expect that if they do well, the company will give them something EXTRA.
+In my opinion, if they do well, the sales incentive will increase anyway, so they get rewarded automatically.
 Why should we have to give more?
-And if we do it one year - then that becomes another right and expectation for NEXT year!
+And if we do it one year, then that becomes another right and expectation for the NEXT year!

-In the end, we end up paying lacs but still the staff feels we are not doing enough to recognize their efforts.
+In the end, we end up paying lakhs, but still, the staff feels we are not doing enough to recognize their efforts.
 Please suggest!!!

 Thanks,